• AFFORDABLE TRUST AND

 There are three options.
 You can:

-For most people with assets, a Living Trust and Will is the best option.
+For most people, a Living Trust and Will is the best option.

 • WHAT IS AN ASSET?